How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 Customers might think of ways your site could be better when using it, but they generally don't reach out to your support team for minor issues or annoyances...they just get frustrated.
 They will reach out only when the problem is severe.
 Surveys might catch the trouble, but you can't count on it.
 So you need to get customers to tell you about the small things.
 The easiest way for them to do so is right when they experience it on your website or app.
 How do you capture their ideas and issues?

-Use a feedback box: Make the feedback box as simple and easy to use as possible to encourage everyone to tell you about even minor annoyances.
+Use a feedback box: Make it as simple and easy to use as possible to encourage everyone to tell you about even minor annoyances.
 Then, address each issue before it grows, and you lose the customer.
-Every piece of feedback gets your response.
+Every piece of feedback gets a response from you.
 Respond quickly.

 5. Monitor social media channels.